WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/chooser.md

 ## Introduction

 Keeping track of memory that is allocated in order to allow string processing can be challenging.
-This example illustrates an extreme case that involves non-determinism.
+This example illustrates an extreme case that involves the non-deterministic computation of string values.

-This scenario is a model of many situations where the actual flow of data between a call and callee is very difficult to predict.
-A consequence of that is that managing memory where one cannot predict which allocated blocks may be freed when becomes a challenge.
+This scenario is a model of many situations where the actual flow of data between a call and callee can be very difficult to predict.
+A consequence of that is that one cannot easily predict when given allocated blocks may be freed.

 Our exemplar for this is the non-deterministic C++ chooser function; which (might) return one of its `string` arguments as its return value: